Kifissia: Medieval period

 The history of Kifisia during the medieval period is obscure, but the remains of a monastery church dedicated to the Virgin of the Swallow (Panagia Chelidonas) is associated with a story about a battle fought there between local people and unspecified "invaders".
 This chapel is a rare example of a monastery church originally provided with a fireplace, for the chimney remains.

 Ottoman Era

-During Ottoman period, in 1667, Kifisia was visited by the Turkish traveler Evliya Çelebi.
+During the Ottoman period, in 1667, Kifisia was visited by the Turkish traveler Evliya Çelebi.
 He described a small country town set in a fertile plain of paradisaic beauty, with three hundred tile-roofed houses.
 Half the inhabitants of the town were Muslims and half were Christians.
 He records that there was a single mosque, without a minaret, and many small Christian chapels - some of which survive today.